 Capital Gains tax

 When you sell a business asset, you must pay Capital Gains tax.
 This is a tax on any “gain” you made on the value of the asset – such as buildings or machinery - while under your ownership.
-The deadline for Capital Gains tax payment on assets sold in 2021/22 tax year is the 31st January 2023.
+The deadline for Capital Gains tax payment on assets sold in 2022/23 tax year is the 31 January 2024.
+The threshold for paying capital gains tax has been slashed from £12,300 to £6,000 for the 2023-2024 tax year.